sonic-pi-net/sonic-pi/etc/doc/tutorial/08-Enveloped-Samples.md

 sample :drum_cymbal_open, attack: 0.01, sustain: 0, release: 0.1
 ```

-You can then emulate hitting the cymbal and then dampening it by increasing the sustain perioud:
+You can then emulate hitting the cymbal and then dampening it by increasing the sustain period:

 ```
 sample :drum_cymbal_open, attack: 0.01, sustain: 0.3, release: 0.1